jarusll/the-logs/index.md

 # 2022-05-28

 I am totally skipping over shared memory model in concurrency.
-Its too tedious and I'll never use it in IRL.
+Its too tedious and I'll never use it IRL.

+I did it.
+My magnum opus till now.
+[Generating Permutations](https://surajyadav.xyz/fragments/generate-permutations/).
+Written & evaluated in `org-mode`.
+Socratic dialogue + first principles.
+I am very proud of myself.
+I will continue writing.

+I haven't been able to write because of distractions.
+I ordered a wireless keyboard.
+Its about time I go mobile.
+Its termux time.

+Good day, night.

 # 2022-05-27